ionic-team/ionic-framework/core/src/components/item/readme.md

 ## Clickable Items

 An item is considered "clickable" if it has an `href` or `button` property set.
 Clickable items have a few visual differences that indicate they can be interacted with.
-For example, a clickable item receives the ripple effect on Material Design mode, has a highlight when activated, and has a [detail arrow](/#detail-arrows.
+For example, a clickable item receives the ripple effect upon activation in `md` mode, has a highlight when activated in `ios` mode, and has a [detail arrow](/#detail-arrows) by default in `ios` mode.

 ## Detail Arrows